clickCA/Cu-get-Ref-backend/authservice/README.md

 This application uses environment variables to handle configurations.
 To set these up:

 1. Create a /config/.env.local file.
-2. Add your MySQL connection string from `.env.template` to `.env.local`.
+2. Add your MySQL connection string from `.env.template` to `.env.

 ## Running the application